 It’s important to know that krill are shellfish and if you are allergic to shellfish, such as lobster, crab, or shrimp, you should not take this supplement.

 It’s also important to know that krill oil has similar properties to fish oil, which has been reported to thin the blood.
-Anyone who is taking blood-thinning medicine should not use krill oil as it can cause excessive bleeding.
+Anyone who is taking blood-thinning medications should not use krill oil as it can cause excessive bleeding.

 Some common side effects include fishy breath, headache, upset stomach, diarrhea or constipation, and bloating.